Cocaine and Metabolite Confirmation, Urine

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Not intended for use in employment-related testing.

 For situations where chain of custody is required, a Chain-of-Custody Kit (Supply T282) is available.
-See COCH / Chain-of-Custody-Processing.
+See COKEX / Cocaine and Metabolite Confirmation, Chain of Custody, Urine.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature